-All three research areas are strongly supported by the central projects, which provide multidisciplinary expertise and state-of-the-art infrastructure for the analysis of tumour biopsies and monitoring of tumour growth and metastatic spread.
+All three research areas are strongly supported by the central projects, which provide multidisciplinary expertise and state-of-the-art infrastructure for the analysis of tumor biopsies and monitoring of tumor growth and metastatic spread.
 In addition, the CRC 850 hosts the integrated research training group (IRTG) with the mission to provide the doctoral (PhD and MD/PhD) students of the CRC with a structured environment promoting their skills and scientific education.